 # 1 Analytical and logical thinking

-In order to effectively identify the hidden errors, software testers must be able to analyze the given business situation and judge all the possible scenarios.
+In order to effectively identify the hidden errors, software testers must be able to analyze the given business situation and judge all the possible scenarios of software testing.
 They should be able to identify and solve unfamiliar problems.
 This requires someone with strong analytical skills who can validate the application under test.

 # 2 Critical thinking

 Critical thinking is a vital skill for a software tester.
 Testers should be able to ask questions, gather relevant information, understand them effectively and draw his/her own well-reasoned conclusions and solutions.

 A good tester applies knowledge that is attained with years of experience within the domain of testing processes.
 The knowledge may be about the process, product, customers, possible mistakes and ways to succeed.
 The tester must have a grasp of fundamental communication, along with theoretical knowledge and software application skills, so that these capabilities will become handy in practical situations.

 # 4 Creating real-time business scenarios